oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * reads documents and performs a check against the JSON schema.
 * performs all mandatory tests as given in section 4.1.

+A CSAF basic validator may provide an additional function to only run one or more selected mandatory tests.

 ### 6.1.15 Conformance Clause 15: CSAF extended validator

 A CSAF basic validator satisfies the "CSAF extended validator" conformance profile if the CSAF basic validator: